zamotany/react-slate/packages/react-slate-core/README.md

 ### Features

-* Similar and intuitive CSS-like styling
+- Similar and intuitive CSS-like styling
-* Custom React Reconciler config, not React re-implementation
+- Custom React Reconciler config, not React re-implementation
-* Small and lightweight
+- Small and lightweight

 ### Limitations

-* Not as much UI elements as `react-blessed` are provided out of the box
+- Not as much UI elements as `react-blessed` are provided out of the box
-* No support for scroll events

 ### Documentation